What Is Cellular Manufacturing?

-Disadvantages and limitations of Cellular Manufacturing
+Disadvantages and Limitations of Cellular Manufacturing

 Cellular manufacturing is ideal for single-piece flow and small-lot production.
 But there are limitations and drawbacks:

 - Equipment Utilization – In process manufacturing, high-speed automation can outperform tasks that require many precise steps.
 In cellular manufacturing, equipment within a cell may achieve a low utilization rate.
-This increases the impact of CapEx ROI in more expensive equipment.
+This increases the impact of CapEx ROI on more expensive equipment.